Mrs. Butterworth's: Advertising

 One of the main voice actresses for Mrs. Butterworth was Mary Kay Bergman.
 She was also voiced by Hope Summers during the early to late 1970s.

+Chicago actress Mercita DeMonk also voiced Mrs. Butterworth at times.

 Kim Fields appeared in a commercial for the product during the late 1970s.

 In 2007, Mrs. Butterworth was used in a series of ads for GEICO, in which she helped an actual customer with her testimonial.

-In 2019, she appeared along with an actor playing Colonel Sanders in a KFC commercial spoofing a scene from Dirty Dancing, promoting chicken and waffles using Mrs. Butterworth's syrup.
+In 2019, Mrs Butterworth appeared along with an actor playing Colonel Sanders in a KFC commercial spoofing a scene from Dirty Dancing, promoting chicken and waffles using Mrs. Butterworth's syrup.

 Controversy

 Examples of the design of a Mrs. Butterworth's bottle.
 These in particular were created for Stop & Shop's 100th anniversary.

 In 2020, following protests over systemic racism, Conagra Brands announced that it would review the shape of their bottles, as critics viewed them as an example of the "mammy" stereotype.
 A competing brand, Aunt Jemima, revamped its brand and advertising following the attention on negative black stereotypes.
 In ads, Mrs. Butterworth's voice has evoked a grandmotherly white woman, and she has been portrayed by white voice actresses.
 Despite this, some reports had said that the character was originally modeled on Butterfly McQueen, a black actress who appeared as a maid in Gone with the Wind (1939), and that the dark brown color of the syrup inside the bottle gave the impression that the character was black.

-As of 2025, the Mrs. Butterworth’s bottle shape had not been changed.
+As of 2026, the Mrs. Butterworth’s bottle shape had not been changed.